SecurityEssentials/Teams2NVivo/index.md

 * Change the timings in the transcript using the timeshift parameter.
 * And reload the transcript as above.
 Experiment with different values of the timeshift until it's close enough for your needs (-10 is typical).

+## Credits

+Thanks go to [Steve Wright, NVivo and Atlas TI guru](https://caqdasblog.wordpress.com/), who introduced us to advanced NVivo techniques and to automated coding.
+And thanks to [Tim Ellis](https://github.com/TimEllis), who created the first version of this tool.